 You can find out more by listening to the Getting To Know EURUS podcast series. https://anchor.fm/carleton-eurus

-In addition to the embassies, consulates and non-governmental organizations located in Ottawa, federal government departments such as the Department of Foreign Affairs and International Trade, Public Safety Canada and the Immigration and Refugee Board maintain direct relations with Europe, Russia and Eurasia.
+In addition to the embassies, consulates and non-governmental organizations located in Ottawa, federal government departments such as Global Affairs Canada, Public Safety Canada and The Immigration and Refugee Board of Canada maintain direct relations with Europe, Russia and Eurasia.
 Close contacts through our professors and alumni with governmental organizations and the diplomatic community benefit our students for internship, co-op, and career opportunities.

 Fields of Specialization